|Serving New York Educators Since 1921|

 NYS Public Service Earned in Another Retirement System

 As a result of Chapter 675 of the Laws of 2006, you may obtain credit for service earned in another New York State public retirement system subsequent to your NYSTRS membership, even if your membership in the other system has ceased.
-To claim this credit, you must have been an active NYSTRS member as of June 30, 2006 and you must have at least two years of NYSTRS service.
+To claim this credit, you must have been an active NYSTRS member on or after June 30, 2006, and you must have at least two years of NYSTRS service.
 This service is cost-free for Tier 1 and 2 members.
 The cost is 3% (for Tier 3 and 4 members), 3.5% (for Tier 5 members), or 6% (for Tier 6 members) of salary received during the period of service plus interest of 5% per year to the date of payment.
 To claim this service, file a Claim for Service Credit Under Chapter 675 of the Laws of 2006 (MAC-80) form.
 NYSTRS must receive verification of this service and any required payment before it is credited.

 New York City Subsequent Service

 You can obtain service credit for teaching in New York City public schools at a time when you were a member of NYSTRS and were prohibited from joining a city retirement system.
 To be eligible, you must have taught prior to July 1, 1990, and must have at least two years of NYSTRS service.
 You must claim this service by filing a NYC Subsequent Service under Chapter 352 of the Laws of 2002 (MAC-79) form.
 NYSTRS must receive verification of this service before it is credited.